 What are the alternatives to a prostate biopsy?

 Multiparametric MRI is the most promising alternative to prostate biopsies, as these can indicate with reasonable certainty whether high grade disease is present.
 This needs to be performed in places experienced in prostate MRI.
-We work with Dr Ali Hassan and Nuada Medical, who have experience with this.

 Sometime, it is appropriate not to have a prostate biopsy and just repeat the blood test in case it was an error or just a transient rather than sustained rise in PSA.